xenforo-ltd/docs/docs/template-syntax.md

 </xf:comment>
 ```

-### Template Macros
+### Template macros
-Template Macros are a very powerful aspect of the XenForo template syntax.
+Template macros are a very powerful aspect of the XenForo template syntax.

 You should generally use a macro any place you would use a function or subroutine in a programming language.
 For non-programmers, I'd summarize this as: **either** use a macro any place you want to produce the same thing multiple times in multiple different files **or** to produce something different under different circumstances (this would probably make more sense if you check the guide on defining a macro).